JP-Prototypes/spot_coding_challenge/Readme.txt

 if some packages are missing due to installation issues, try: pip install bosdyn-client==3.3.2 bosdyn-mission==3.3.2 bosdyn-choreography-client==3.3.2

+note: not all of the pakcages above are strictly needed for this challenge, however it is documented for completeness

 ----- Script Clarification -----

 authenticate_spot.py --> creates a SDK instance followed by a robot instance and then authenticates the robot instance. input arguments are IP-Address of the robot, username and password.

-motion_test_spot.py --> configures E-Stop and lease then checks service availability for the given client.
+motion_test_spot.py --> configures E-Stop and lease, then checks service availability for the given client.
                         once complete, power spot on, commands spot to stand. input argument is a robot instance.